Kernel357/Zirok/Docs/Patterns.md

 ## What is a pattern?

 A pattern is a room template that can be used in dungeon generation.
 Zirok has 8 basic patterns, and it will also be possible to expand.
 We adhere to the concept that in each room there can only be 4 doors, each of which leads in one of 4 directions (forward, left, right, back).
+I also want to introduce the concept of cell.
+Cell - part of the room, occupies one cell in the grid, a group of such cells, located on the grid in a certain way, makes up the pattern of the room.

 ## Pattern 1: